Petrolink/Data-Quality/src/Runner/README.md

     - If False, Data Quality will be calculated without a consistency dimension
 - **CheckRigStatuses**
     - Specify True/False to toggle Rig Status Check Functionality (Used when calculating the Uniqueness dimension)
+- **freqTol**
+    - Specify the Frequency tolerance (in seconds) to be used when calculating frequency for dimensions.
+    - Must be a float value (ie. 5.0)

 ### 2. Curve_configs
 This configuration field is where users are to specify configurations for each curve in their input dataset.
 Failure to configure all curves within input.csv log will lead to inaccurate Data Quality statistics as unconfigured curves will not be used.